 - Submission of a completed contract approval form.

 After the contract terms have been negotiated and approved, and all approvals obtained, the contract should be routed for signature.
-Contracts for signature by the Controller’s Office should be routed to this office.
+Contracts for signature by the Assistant Vice President for Financial Operations or the Director of Financial Operations should be routed to this office.
 Contracts for signature by the Provost’s Office should be routed to the Office of the Executive Vice President & Provost.